blundar/wp-svn-update/README.md

 wp-svn-update
 =============

-Scripts for automatically updating wordpress using subversion
+bash Scripts for automatically updating wordpress using subversion